fabric8io/gofabric8/README.md

 ### Usage

 ```
-gofabric8 help
-gofabric8 is used to validate & deploy fabric8 components on to your Kubernetes or OpenShift environment
+gofabric8 is used to validate & deploy fabric8 components on to your Kubernetes or OpenShift environment.
 Find more information at http://fabric8.io.

 Usage:
   gofabric8 [flags]